dashohoxha/killercoda-scenarios/linux-cli/part1/step3.md

 3. Long and short options.

-   Notice that the middle command shows the size of the file (in bytes).
+   Notice that the middle column shows the size of the file (in bytes).
 To make the size more readable we can use the option `--human-readable`:

    `ls -l --human-readable /bin/b* /bin/c*`{{execute}}

-   Instead of this long option we can its short equivalent `-h`, which is more convenient to write:
+   Instead of this long option we can use its short equivalent `-h`, which is more convenient to write:

    `ls -l -h /bin/b* /bin/c*`{{execute}}

-   **Tip:** In order to modify a previous command, you can use the _up-arrow_ key on the keyboard to display the previous command, use left-arrow and right-arrow keys to locate the cursor, modify the command, and then press [Enter].
+   **Tip:** In order to modify the previous command, you can use the _up-arrow_ key on the keyboard to display the previous command, use _left-arrow_ and _right-arrow_ keys to locate the cursor, modify the command, and then press [Enter].

 4. Merging short options.